ahashemiche/HiREX/README.md

-# ReNeGate-Database
-High-Throughput Reactivity Exploration for Extended Databases of Transition Metal Catalysts
+# High-Throughput Reactivity Exploration for Extended Databases of Transition Metal Catalysts